-Almost as soon as we became an actual business we began supporting Surfers Against Sewage, the UK based ocean activist campaigners by donating 1% of everything we earn to them via the 1% For The Planet scheme.
-And as soon as we discovered them, we began regular support for SISP (Sebastian Indian Social Projects) a social charity near to us in Kerala founded to uplift the poorest people living in its coastal communities.
+Almost as soon as we became an actual business we have supported Surfers Against Sewage, the UK based ocean activist campaigners, by donating 1% of everything we earn to them via the 1% For The Planet scheme – and as soon as we discovered them we began regular support for S.I.S.P, a social charity near to us in Kerala.

 From those early days onwards we have looked for organisations aligned with our sustainability goals that we can learn from, support and commit to.

 We are committed to providing surf & yoga holidays in an environmentally and socially responsible way.

 In December, 2015, the world came together to sign the Paris Agreement, a global climate change agreement that laid the groundwork for a low-carbon future.
 In order to make that future a reality, companies, governments and individuals must work together toward climate neutrality.
 As outlined in the Paris Agreement, relying solely on governmental action will not be sufficient, all of us have a role to play.